 Secondhand smoke holds up to 7,000 chemicals, including trace quantities of poisons like formaldehyde, arsenic, DDT, and cyanide.
 More than 250 of these chemicals are poisonous, and at least 70 are known to cause cancer.

 Secondhand smoke can affect health in many ways.
-Secondhand smoke can cause heart disease, lung cancer, worsening asthma, and asthma-related problems, wheezing, coughing, bronchitis, and pneumonia.
+Secondhand smoke can cause heart disease, lung cancer, worsening asthma, asthma-related problems, wheezing, coughing, bronchitis, and pneumonia.
 Exposure to secondhand smoke while pregnant raises the chance that a woman will have a spontaneous abortion, stillborn birth, low birth-weight baby, and other pregnancy and birth problems.
 Secondhand smoke quickly affects the heart, blood vessels, and blood circulation in a harmful way.

 Radon is a naturally occurring radioactive gas that can cause lung cancer.
 Radon is the second leading cause of lung cancer in the U.S. today.
 Radon can have a significant impact on indoor air quality.
 You can’t see or smell radon because it is colorless odor-free gas.
 Testing is the only method to identify your level of exposure.
 Testing is simple, inexpensive, and takes only a few minutes.
-If you detect a radon problem, there are easy ways to decrease levels of the gas that are not too expensive.
+If you detect a radon problem, there are easy ways to decrease the gas levels that are not too expensive.
 Even high radon levels can be decreased to acceptable levels.

 5. Smell good naturally.

 Many fragrances are made from petroleum products.
 These products haven’t been tested to understand if they have any important adverse health impacts in humans when they are inhaled.
 The best way is to use alternative products.
 Try fragrance-free or naturally perfumed laundry products.
 Use cleaners that don’t include synthetic fragrances.
 Stop using aerosol sprays – deodorants, hair sprays, carpet cleaners, furniture polish, and air fresheners.
 Allow the fresh air to come inside.
 Open windows so toxic substances don’t accumulate in your home.
-To keep your kitchen clear use lemons and baking soda.
-If you don’t have then consider keeping plants.
+To keep your kitchen clear, use lemons and baking soda.
+If you don’t have one, then consider keeping plants.
 We made an article about 9 Indoor Plants That Improve Indoor Air Quality.
 If you have kids or pets, make sure the plants aren’t poisonous if ingested.